anas-r-dev/MATILDA-OU/03_parallel_programming_primer/README.md

 We will provide a brief introduction to the hardware and terms relevant for parallel computing, along with an overview of four common methods of parallelism.
 This guide will not teach *how* to implement parallelism in your code but rather will point to the relevant resources for learning.

-For a more comprehensive introduction to parallel programming concepts, check [Research Computing's workshop schedule](https://researchcomputing.princeton.edu/learn/workshops-live-training) for the next *Primer on Parallel Programming* workshop, or view [materials and recordings from past workshops](https://researchcomputing.princeton.edu/learn/workshops-live-training/archives-past-workshops).

 ## Serial versus Parallel Programming